Jaimeloeuf/relativity/README.md

 - [ ] Add settings to allow customization of jump style and default character position after jump

 ## Release Notes
+### 0.3.0
+- Updated range scrolling to only scroll/shift if the new position is out of visible range or in the scrollOff region.

+### 0.2.0
+- Setup function to ensure line numbers settings uses relative line numbers.

 ### 0.1.0
 Initial release.